gracelang/language/languageSpec/spec.md

 ## Type Assertions

-When parameters, fields, and method results are annoatated with types, the programmer can be confident that objects bound to those parameters and fields, and returned from those methods, do indeed have the specified types, insofar
+When parameters, fields, and method results are annotated with types, the programmer can be confident that objects bound to those parameters and fields, and returned from those methods, do indeed have the specified types, insofar